 - Six GSPIA alumni have served as president of the Korean Association for Public Affairs.

-Of the full-time students who entered GSPIA’s traditional, two-year master’s degree programs in fall, 2008, 87% earned a degree within two years.
-96% earned a degree within five years.
+Of the students who entered GSPIA’s MPA, MPIA, and MID programs in fall 2010 (including part-time students), 75% earned a degree within two years.
+90% earned a degree within five years.